Triangle Link: Route description

 Bømla Bridge is a suspension bridge which crosses Spissøysundet, connecting Spissøy and Nautøya.
 It is 998 m long and has a main span of 577 m.
 The bridge is 13 m wide and has a clearance of 36 m.
 The higher clearance was built to allow ship traffic which runs through Nyleia between Bømlo and Stord to continue to run.
 The bridge has two 105 m tall pylons, one foundationed on Brunsholmen and one on Spissøy.
 The bridge has a similar aesthetically design to the Stord Bridge, and also features a steel deck with concrete pylons.
 It has the fifth-longest span in Norway.
 Spissøy Bridge is a beam bridge which crosses Gassasundet, connecting Bømlo with Spissøy.
 It is 283 m long, consists of five spans and has a clearance of 7 m.

 The fixed link project also included 12 km of highway.
 On Stord, E39 received a new two-lane, limited-access road from Meatjørn to the bridge.
 This included a new grade separated (two-level) interchange in the southern part of Leirvik and a culvert—the Digernes Tunnel—immediately before the bridge.
 In Sveio, the link included 800 m of new limited-access road from the tunnel to a grade-separated interchange at Dalshovda.
-In Bømlo, there was a new road built across the islands of Spissøy and Nautøy—including an intersection on Spissøy.
+In Bømlo, there was a new road built across the islands of Spissøya and Nautøya—including an intersection on Spissøy.
 It further consisted of a new section of road from the Bømlo side of Spissøy Bridge at Gassasundet to Røyksund, and from Gassasundet to Grøvle, including a new tunnel through Stokkajuvet.
 A combined pedestrian and bicycle path runs along the whole section between Stord and Bømlo, with a grass division on the land parts between the road and the path.
 Underpasses and walls were built with natural stone.

 The tolls are collected at a toll plaza located on Føyno.
 The plaza is constructed as a grade-separated intersection, so that any car passes through the plaza once.
 However, traffic only traveling between Føyno to Bømlo does not have to pay.
 Cars driving along E39 drive straight ahead through the plaza, while cars to or from Bømlo need to use the interchange.
 There is also an intersection allowing access to the island.
 The plaza has six lanes, of which two in each direction have a toll booth and one in each direction has an automatic collection.
 The toll station uses the Autopass toll collection, which allows passage without stopping, in addition to manual collection.
 Passengers, pedestrians, bicycles, motorcyclists and mopeds are free.
 After a restructuring of the toll costs in 2006, the fees were NOK 85 for cars and NOK 270 for trucks, having previously had two separate fees for small and large trucks.
 Frequent travelers can prepay for at least 40 passings to the toll company, and receive a 40 percent discount.
 After the down payment was finished in April 2013, the tolls were removed and the roads became free to travel on starting 30 April 2013.